Kofijnr999/Flight-Price-Prediction/README.md

 This project is a flight price prediction system that leverages machine learning regression techniques to provide accurate and valuable insights into flight ticket pricing.
 By analyzing historical flight data and various influencing factors, the system aims to predict the price of flight tickets, helping travelers make informed decisions about their travel plans.

 **Features**
-Data Collection:We collected a comprehensive dataset of flight information, including departure and arrival locations, airline details, flight duration, and more.
+Data Collection:I collected a comprehensive dataset of flight information, including departure and arrival locations, airline details, flight duration, and more.

 **Data Preprocessing:** The data was cleaned, transformed, and prepared for machine learning.
 We handled missing values, encoded categorical features, and performed feature engineering to enhance model performance.